 Kratom is currently legal in South Africa.

-Kratom (Mitragnya speciosa) hasn’t captured the attention of South Africa’s legislatures yet.
+Kratom (Mitragyna speciosa) hasn’t yet captured the attention of South Africa’s legislatures.
 It wasn’t mentioned in the nation’s Drug and Drug Trafficking Act of 1992, nor were any of its ingredients.

-If and when the South African Health Products Regulatory Authority (SAHPRA) speak out on kratom, this may change.
+This may change if and when the South African Health Products Regulatory Authority (SAHPRA) speaks out on kratom.
 For now, though, kratom is legal and unregulated.

 Kratom Legality in South Africa & Elsewhere

 Even there, kratom is controversial.
 For instance, Thailand banned people from planting kratom trees back in 1943, then outlawed the substance outright in 1979.
 This doesn’t appear to have been for the good of the people.
 Instead, it’s widely believed that the nation made kratom illegal so they could remain in control of the opium market.

 Fortunately, cooler heads prevailed, and kratom is once again legal in Thailand as of 2018.